magicjellybeanfpga/MiniStar/projects/Led Demo/led_run/readme.md

 In Figure 2, one end of the LED is connected to the power supply via a current-limiting resistor, and the other end is connected to the pin in Figure 3 (low level, on; high level, off).
 Use DuPont wire to connect the LED1~LED8 signals to the FPGA pins such as pins 48~35 in Figure 4 (you can also choose other pins).
 The connection is as shown in Figure 5.

+The project is defaulted to run the LEDs in order using the following pins:

+LED1=pin35
+LED2=pin33
+LED3=pin32
+LED4=pin40
+LED5=pin42
+LED6=pin44
+LED7=pin46
+LED8=pin48

 <img src="/projects/Led Demo/led_run/pic/figure 5 (5).png" width= "400">